FRRouting/frr/doc/user/ospf_fundamentals.rst

 .. index:: Link State Database

-Each router describes their link-state information in a message known as an :abbr:`LSA (Link State Advertisement)`, which is then propogated through to all other routers in a link-state routing domain, by a process called `flooding`.
+Each router describes their link-state information in a message known as an :abbr:`LSA (Link State Advertisement)`, which is then propagated through to all other routers in a link-state routing domain, by a process called `flooding`.
 Each router thus builds up an :abbr:`LSDB (Link State Database)` of all the link-state messages.
 From this collection of LSAs in the LSDB, each router can